tomas-fryza/avr-course/Labs/04-interrupts/README.md

 the line `static uint16_t i=0;` will only run the first time.

-Consider a push button in the application.
-If the push button is pressed, let the LEDs blink faster; when the push button is released, the blinking is slower.
-Note: Do not use an interrupt to check the status of a push button, but a function from your GPIO library.
+<a name="part5"></a>
 ## Part 5: PWM (Pulse Width Modulation)

 Pulse Width Modulation or PWM is a common technique used to vary the width of the pulses in a pulse-train.
-PWM has many applications such as controlling servos and speed controllers, limiting the effective power of motors and LEDs [[4]](https://www.tutorialspoint.com/arduino/arduino_pulse_width_modulation.htm).
+PWM has many applications such as controlling servos and speed controllers, limiting the effective power of motors and LEDs [[8]](https://www.tutorialspoint.com/arduino/arduino_pulse_width_modulation.htm).
 There are various terms associated with PWM:
    * On-Time: duration of time signal is high,
    * Off-Time: duration of time signal is low,
    * Period: the sum of on-time and off-time of PWM signal,